angrybacon/doomsday-wiki/markdown/chapters/appendices/faq.md

 ## In what order should I make purchases to build Doomsday?

-As with any Legacy deck the focus should always be on the reserved list staples. dual lands are the first port of call with Underground Seas being the key part.
+As with any Legacy deck the focus should always be on the reserved list staples.
+Dual lands are the first port of call with Underground Seas being the key part.
 You should look to pick up at least 2 Underground Seas if not 3 if you can.
 Once you have Seas then the Lion's Eye Diamond(s) is the next priority.
 For Doomsday you just need one but for the more all-in combo builds you will want 4\.
 After